 If you can’t pay by the filing date, you may want to apply for an extension.
 However, an extension doesn’t excuse you from making an estimated payment.
 If the IRS doesn’t have at least 90 percent of your expected bill, you may be subject to an underpayment penalty on top of any interest you’ll be charged.

-A benefit of an extension is that you will have until October 15 to further review your taxes and possibly identify ways you could decrease your tax bill.
+A benefit of an extension is that you get extra time to further review your taxes and possibly identify ways you could decrease your tax bill.
 It might not reduce the pressure to pay your owed taxes, but it could decrease the stress you might feel as filing day approaches.

 Dip into your emergency fund